Lomank123/places_remember/README.md

   - Observe all places you've added by clicking on recollections names on home page
 - **Manage your profile**
   - You can change your email address, profile name, profile photo and password
-  - Sign up using VK or GitHub
+  - Sign up using VK, GitHub or Google
   - Add more than 1 authentication via social networks (multi-linked account)
 - **Monitoring via admin dashboard**
   - Admin dashboard will provide with all specific info about users and recollections